kkensuke/myjb/_sources/programming/programming.md

 # Programming

-- Package Manager and Virtual Environment
+- Install Homebrew and make a Virtual Environment of python
 - Linux/Unix
 - Alias
 - GitHub